mobfarm/Multimedia/README.md

 This document is the Readme for the [multimedia](https://github.com/mobfarm/multimedia) sample project available on [github](https://github.com/mobfarm/multimedia).

 Since version 3.0 it supports multimedia overlays from native pdf annotations.

-In this repository we are creating some sample classes to let you familiarize with the capabilities and create your customized overlays.
+In this repository we are creating some sample classes to let you familiarize yourself with the their capabilities and to help you create your customized overlays.
 ## Default FastPdfKit annotations

 FastPdfKit supports internally some annotations, take a look at [this list](http://support.fastpdfkit.com/kb/faq-and-tips/multimedia-protocols-and-url).